-36 Best Things to Do in Miami 2021 — Free, Outdoors, With Kids, For Couples, At Night, On a Budget, Day Trips
+36 Best Things to Do in Miami — Free, Outdoors, With Kids, For Couples, At Night, On a Budget, Day Trips in 2023

 Located in Southeastern Florida, Miami is a popular vacation spot.
 The city is known for its beautiful sandy beaches, great weather, lively nightlife scene, and Latin American culture.
 If you’re looking to travel somewhere vibrant, warm, and exciting, this is a great destination to pick.
 You’ll want to make sure that you fill your itinerary with the best attractions and activities that Miami has to offer.
 Not sure what to do while visiting?
 We took the time to outline our favorite things to do while in Miami:

 Free Things to Do in Miami

 Yes, there are free things to do in Miami.
 You can have fun without spending money.
 Here are the best free things to do:

 1. Browse Art at the Museum of Art and Design

 If you’re a fan of art, a trip to the Museum of Art and Design is a great free activity to do while in Miami.
 This museum is located at Miami Dade College.
 Here you’ll find modern visual art and design pieces.
 Free admission is available every Thursday from 4 to 8 PM.
 Free entry is also available on the last Sunday of every month from 1 PM to 6 PM.
 The normal admission price at other times is $12.
 Additionally, if you are into art, you may also enjoy the Miami Museum of Graffiti.